-• Powder Type - selecting powder type.
+Powder Type - selecting powder type.
 Once the desired powder is selected, dedicated printing parameters appear in the other tabs.
 The selection of available materials depends on your software version and printer model.
+Select Archived materials to access the profiles for discontinued powder types.